AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 ### Events

 The HTML tooltip has its own events and special methods allowing you to listen to them.
-These methods can be combined with default point-oriented [event listeners](Event_Listeners), like in the sample below.
+These methods can be combined with other [event listeners](Event_Listeners).

 Here is the full list of methods: